 Click on the photos to view in higher resolution...

-This is the outer walls of the 18th C fortress (the Saraya), on the southern side:
+The following photo shows the outer walls of the 18th century fortress, on the southern side:

 Within the closed walls, there is an inner fort which is built on top of arches.
-The fort was reused as the Governor's house (19th C), and later as the Police building.
+The fort was used as the Governor's house, and later as the Police building.

-The fort was built on top of halls, each hall was 40m long X 7M wide x 8M height.
+The fort is built on arched vaults.
+Each arched hall was 40m long X 7M wide x 8M height.
 In one of the halls, there are two dozen stones with holes embedded along the walls, that were used to tie the horses and other livestock.
-There were once places for 400 horses.
+There were once places for 400 (!) horses.

-From the top of the castle, a view towards the south-east.
+The following photos is a view from the top of the castle towards the south-east.
 The hills in the left background are the way towards Sepphoris and Nazareth.
 The ancient road from Acre passed just below the fort, where modern Shefaram is located today.

 This is another view from the top of the fort, looking north-east.
 The blue and grey towers belong to the Greek-Catholic church.